mooseyscountrygarden.com » Shrubs« Daphne | Choisya Sundance »

 Rosemary

-Would it be rude to describe the flowering shrub Rosemary as a 'work-horse' in the garden?
-My Rosemary bushes are just that - they work hard filling their space, gift their beautiful blue flowers freely in spring, and never complain.
+Would it be rude to describe Rosemary as a 'work-horse' in the garden?
+My Rosemary shrubs are just that - they work hard filling their space, gift their beautiful blue flowers freely in spring, and never complain.
+But is she a shrub or woody perennial herb?
+Depends how big she gets, I reckon!

 A lovely shrub, easy to grow in my garden.